-So, big picture, it’s good to remember that:
+Big picture, it’s good to remember:

 And on that note: As you read these examples, please remember that sharing, asking, and encouraging correct pronouns means you are showing respect for all bodies and genders.
 When you normalize this, over time, it indicates you have committed to the LGBTQ community.

 Pronouns have typically been used to refer to someone that isn’t with you at the moment.
 Let’s say you’re telling a story about your mother.
 You’d say something like, “My mom came to visit me.
 She stayed in a hotel, and she thought it was very nice.”